GlobalSphare/AAM/README.md

 # YAAM
-Yet Another Application Model that different from OAM.
+Yet Another Application Model that is different from OAM.

-## Introduction

 ## Learn the model